-During relays all 50 metre and 100 metre splits shall be recorded and published in the official results for the lead-off athletes.
+During relays all 50 metre and 100 metre splits shall be recorded and published in the official results for the lead-off Athletes.

 In the case of a relay disqualification, legal splits up to the time of the disqualification shall be recorded in the official results.